UN Migration Agency (IOM) Project

 Project Partners

-This project is accomplished through partnerships with Minnesota-based experts and individuals, including UMN faculty, local health providers, the Minnesota Department of Health Refugee and International Health Program, and HealthPartners Center for International Health.
+This project was accomplished through partnerships with Minnesota-based experts and individuals, including UMN faculty, local health providers, the Minnesota Department of Health Refugee and International Health Program, and HealthPartners Center for International Health.

-Minnesota-based partners and their international counterparts have a unique opportunity to build professional relationships.
-This connection between those that prepare refugees for resettlement, and those that receive refugees in their new home-countries leads to an expanded capacity to provide effective care at every step of the refugee resettlement process.
+Minnesota-based partners and their international counterparts provided a unique opportunity to build professional relationships.
+This connection between those that prepared refugees for resettlement, and those that received refugees in their new home-countries led to an expanded capacity to provide effective care at every step of the refugee resettlement process.

 UN Migration Agency